Porges/ways-to-play/src/games/pigeon-tickets/index.md

 Chinese lotteries are first discussed in Australian newspapers in the 1860s;
-pak-a-pu is clearly described in one article of 1863.[@TheChineseLottery1863] The game appears to have first appeared in the [goldfields of Victoria](https://en.wikipedia.org/wiki/Goldfields_region_of_Victoria), and the aforementioned article describes 3 or 4 banks operating in [Castlemaine](https://en.wikipedia.org/wiki/Castlemaine,_Victoria).
+pak-a-pu is clearly described in one article of 1863.[@TheChineseLottery1863] The game seems to have first appeared in the [goldfields of Victoria](https://en.wikipedia.org/wiki/Goldfields_region_of_Victoria), and the aforementioned article describes 3 or 4 banks operating in [Castlemaine](https://en.wikipedia.org/wiki/Castlemaine,_Victoria).

+Despite one newspaper’s recommendation to “take a ticket, see the drawing, and so spend a very entertaining half-hour in a Chinese lottery-office,”[@SpendAHalfHour] by 1864 lotteries were being raided by police and the proprietors charged.[@PoliceCourtsAChineseLottery]

 <!--